Ibijoke/altschool_semester2_project/README.md

 7. Installed Apache2 using command **sudo apt install apache2**
 8. Created a simple HTML page on Visual Studio Code.
-9. Started and checked the status of the Apache webserver using command **sudo systemctl start apache2** then **sudo systemctl status apache2** Then confirmed Apache was installed correctly and working by typing Instance’s public address into a web browser.
+9. Started and checked the status of the Apache webserver using command **sudo systemctl start apache2** then **sudo systemctl status apache2.** I confirmed Apache was installed correctly and working by typing Instance’s public address into a web browser.
 10. Changed directory to /var/www/html to enable copying of the HTML code into the right directory.
 I removed the Apache default index.html and created a new index.html file using the following command: **rm -r index.html** then **touch index.html**
 11. Copied and pasted HTML code into nano text editor.
-Open nano editor: **nano index.html** pasted copied HTML code using ctrl+shift+v then write and save.
+Opened nano editor: **nano index.html** pasted copied HTML code using ctrl+shift+v then write and save.
 I had to edit file permissions to rwx because I noticed I couldn’t write to file initially.
 12. Copied Instance’s public IP address into web browser to view HTML page.